Rez includes many elements that you will combine to create your game, starting with the @game element that wraps the whole thing.

 }

-A style is used to include arbitrary CSS into the compiled game.
-Specify a style using the @style directive.
+The @styles directive is used to include arbitrary CSS into the compiled game.

-The styles defined in the game’s @style directives will be automatically included as <style> tags before the end of the <head> element of the generated HTML template.
+The styles defined within a @styles directives will be automatically included as <style> tags before the end of the <head> element of the generated HTML template.

 Example